-Any director may resign by written or oral notice to the Board of Directors.
+Board positions shall be subject to any additional procedures as detailed in the Position Description document and/or Contract.
+Any Director may resign by written or oral notice to the Board of Directors.

 Article 6.
-VACANCIES ON THE BOARD OF DIRECTORS
+VACANCIES ON THE BOARD OF DIRECORS

 The Board of Directors may elect another director to fill vacancies through resignation or removal.
 The newly elected director may serve the balance of the term.